lovehifi/tidal-raudio/README.md

 > systemctl restart tc

 >
+Note:
+>
+If you are playing Squeezelite, please switch the Squeezelite status to Player Off before playing music from Tidal Connect.
 >
 This version is not compatible with 64-bit OS.
 To run it on a 64-bit OS, you need to use Tidal Connect Docker at here: